elanatframework/Web_forms/README.md

 WebFormsJS has a different approach to responding to the first page request in the browser and AJAX requests when the page is already loaded and the user makes a request.

-In the first case, if an action is added for the controls, a script is added at the bottom of the page and the actions are placed in the `cb_SetWebFormsValues` ​​method.
+In the first case, if an action is added for the controls, a tag named `web-forms` is added at the bottom of the page, and the actions are placed in the `ac` attribute of the web-forms tag.

 Example: